Apothecary

 What element is Pine associated with?

-Pine is associated with the Air/Earth element and the sign of Capricorn, and resonates with the Root chakra.
+Pine is associated with the Air/Earth element, the sign of Capricorn, and resonates with the Root chakra.

 What planet rules Pine?